-The down side is the weak story line, specially the end.
+The downside is the weak storyline, especially the end.
 Why were the important plate and seals important is lost towards the end?
-Why were they being sought is just given up in the end and it seems the purpose of the story is lost.
-Story tries to stitch together a lot of scientific and historic facts.
-It tries to establish the lineage of the historic Krishna and link them to the existing castes and sub castes today.
+Why were they being sought is just given up in the end.
+And it seems the purpose of the story is lost.
+The story tries to stitch together a lot of scientific and historical facts.
+It tries to establish the lineage of the historical Krishna.
+And link them to the existing castes and sub-castes today.
 It tries to explain the scientific truth behind many of the rituals that we follow.
-I myself study rituals and try to locate the scientific rationale behind them so I was very happy to learn a few new ones.
+I myself study rituals and try to locate the scientific rationale behind them.
+So I was very happy to learn a few new ones.

-I think the author had too many things that he wanted to weave within a single story and that is exactly where he fumbled.
-There are far too many subjects that he tries to convey and at lot of places the text gets preachy, and on top of that some things are repeated again and again.
-I think the story could have been chiseled by choosing what to say, more importantly what not to say and of course by better editing.
-Like the Mahabharata retelling could have been completely avoided as the reader who can understand the mythology would know the basic outline of it and if they do not know they would not get the significance of the outline.
+I think the author had too many things that he wanted to weave within a single story.
+And that is exactly where he fumbled.
+There are far too many subjects that he tries to convey.
+And at a lot of places, the text gets preachy.
+And on top of that, some things are repeated again and again.
+I think the story could have been chiseled by choosing what to say, more importantly, what not to say.
+And of course by better editing.
+Like the Mahabharata, retelling could have been completely avoided as the reader who can understand the mythology would know the basic outline of it.
+And if they do not know they would not get the significance of the outline.

-There are quite a few editing mistakes, like wrong names and dates, besides the incoherent language.
+In the book The Krishna Key, there are quite a few editing mistakes, like wrong names and dates, besides the incoherent language.
 We really need some good editors and I thought successful authors like Sanghi can at least get some good ones.

 I enjoyed the non-fiction bits of the story, as the subjects are of my interest.
 The story disappoints big time this time.

 You may buy this book – The Krishna Key by Ashwin Sanghi at Amazon.